Last editedSep 20222 min read

 What is an invoice?

 An invoice is a demand for payment (delivered either electronically or physically) that’s sent by the seller after the sale of goods/services has been completed, but before payment has been made.
 In essence, invoices are used to ensure that your business gets paid.
 They include information about the transaction, such as details of the work that’s been completed, payment terms, your company’s unique identification number, the date of the invoice, and the total amount due.
+Some companies include potential invoice payment methods to help their clients take action.

 Invoices can be created using invoicing software or drawn up by hand, and since prompt payment plays a key role in healthy cash flow, it’s important to get the invoicing process right from the get-go.